restfb/restfb.github.io/_includes/documentation/fetching-user-picture.md

-Fetching objects with RestFB is straight forward, but there's a special endpoint that is a bit different and can confuse the developer a bit.
+Fetching objects with RestFB is straightforward, but there's a special endpoint that is a bit different and can be a little confusing.

-If you call the `<userid>/picture` endpoint you don't get a JSON in return.
+If you call the `<userid>/picture` endpoint you don't receive a JSON response object.
 This endpoint redirects directly to the user picture and you get the image's binary data.

 {% highlight shell %}